Assaraya Alhamra Museum

 established by the Phoenicians, who later

-abandoned the city after they established
+abandoned the city after they settled in nearby Carthage.

-the nearby Carthage.
 This road once passed

 through the castle and was adorned with statues